 As Table 2 shows, a majority of citizens of the three countries agree with the implementation of European-wide welfare policies.
-Overall, approval rates vary between almost 60% for a uniform welfare system and 68% for fighting unemployment.
+Overall, approval rates vary between almost 60 per cent for a uniform welfare system and 68 per cent for fighting unemployment.
 Hence, the harmonisation of national welfare regimes appears to be legitimised.
-Therefore, hypothesis H1 is not supported.
+Therefore, hypothesis H1 is disconfirmed.

 This conclusion, however, needs refinement when looking at the different countries.
 As formulated in hypothesis H2, the expected benefit of Europeanised social policy should decrease with the extent of welfare state protection in a country.
 The more social benefits citizens are entitled to, the less advantageous Europeanisation is for them, since social benefits might need to be reduced or payments to the welfare system might be increased to finance less developed welfare states.
-The results seem to confirm this hypothesis.
-In Germany, being the country with the highest degree of social expenditure (see Table 1), we found the least support among respondents, and for Poland where the lowest amount per capita is spent for social purposes, the highest approval rates are displayed.4 Hence, findings confirm the alleged prosperity effect - at least for the three countries in our study: the high approval rates of the three countries can be put down to the less developed state of Southern European and Central Eastern European countries.5
+The results seem to confirm this hypothesis: In Germany being the country with the highest degree of social spending generosity (see Table 1), we found the least support among respondents, and for Poland where the lowest amount per capita is spent for social purposes, highest approval rates are displayed.4 Hence, findings confirm the alleged prosperity effect - at least for the three countries of our study: The high approval rates of the three countries can be put down to the less developed state of southern European and Central Eastern European countries.5